-Considerations should be given to whether it is appropriate to consult and seek advice from clinical teams.
+Considerations should be given to whether it is appropriate to consult and seek advice from the onsite clinical teams.
 This can be gained via a transdisciplinary team, multiagency support team or through individual clinical supervision.
 The purpose of clinical oversight is to ensure the plan is fit for purpose and ethically sound.
-In some cases, Principals will escalate to the Studio III National Lead for Managing Challenging Behaviour and the Incident Management Support Group 1st Tier (IMSG).
-(Cross Ref.
+In some cases, Principals will escalate to the Clinical Leads, the National Lead for Low Arousal Approaches and the CIM (Cross Ref.
 The Use of Restrictive Practices SO-0039).
+If needed this will be discussed at a High-Risk Panel.

-Transdisciplinary/MAST Teams Responsibilities
+Transdisciplinary Teams Responsibilities

-Clinicians, therapists, teaching and care professionals form part of the Transdisciplinary/MAST teams in schools.
+Clinicians, therapists, teaching and care professionals form part of the Transdisciplinary teams in schools.
 They will ensure:

-- Building and maintaining relationships with the individual and key stakeholders i.e. parents / carers, social workers, external clinicians, LAC advisory teachers etc. - Ensure the individual themselves and/or people in their circle of support are involved in the assessment process. - Consider all aspects (biological, physical, psychological, social, emotional, cognitive) that may be impacting behaviours and highlights health inequalities. - Communicate with people we support, stakeholders and services in an effective, timely manner and complete tasks that they have committed to undertake. - Document the assessment process and formulation in a clear comprehensive report using local agreed documentation. - Explain the assessment results clearly and in a way that will be easily understood by the individual, where possible, and their stakeholders. - Ensure the allocated practitioners have access to appropriate paperwork and regular opportunities to meet with key people in the individual's support network.
+- Building and maintaining relationships with the individual and key stakeholders i.e. parents / carers, social workers, external clinicians, CLA advisory teachers etc. - Ensure the individual themselves and/or people in their circle of support are involved in the assessment process. - Consider all aspects (biological, physical, psychological, social, emotional, cognitive) that may be impacting behaviours and highlights health inequalities. - Communicate with people we support, stakeholders and services in an effective, timely manner and complete tasks that they have committed to undertake. - Document the assessment process and formulation in a clear comprehensive report using local agreed documentation. - Explain the assessment results clearly and in a way that will be easily understood by the individual, where possible, and their stakeholders. - Ensure the allocated practitioners have access to appropriate paperwork and regular opportunities to meet with key people in the individual's support network.

-Individual Positive Behaviour Support Plans (PBSP / IBSPs)
+Individual Positive Behaviour Support Plans (PBSP/IBSPs/ISP)

 Pupils and students, we support will have, where appropriate, an Individual Behaviour Support Plan (PBSP/IBSP) to assist in the management and support of their anxiety, distress and dysregulated arousal levels.
-In some NAS(AT), these supporting plans are integrated in pupils' Combined Records (CR).
 We use the term 'support' as we recognise behaviour results from either, but not solely, as a skill deficit or due to the environment in which it occurs.
 Therefore, we should focus on skill building and improving the environmental context, not solely on the behaviour causing concern.
 The intention and aims are for people to be increasingly more independent in the self-regulation of their own behaviour, learning and developing their wellbeing.
-All PBSP/IBSP should be written in line with the following principles:
+All PBSP/IBSP/ISP should be written in line with the following principles:

-PBSP/IBSPs are drawn up by the staff who know the person well, with advice from other staff with responsibility for behaviour management.
-Drawing information from previous assessments, information from the previous placement and the admissions meeting with parents/carers, the pupil/student supported and other stakeholders are also consulted and contribute to these plans.
-These need to be regularly monitored by the local school's senior leadership team for quality assurance.
+PBSP/IBSPs/ISPs are drawn up by the staff who know the person well, with advice from other staff with responsibility for supporting positive behaviour.
+Drawing information from previous assessments, information from the previous placement and the admissions meeting with parents/carers, other professionals, the pupil/student supported, and other stakeholders are also consulted and contribute to these plans.
+These need to be regularly monitored by the local school's senior leadership team and Transdisciplinary Teams for quality assurance.